DAIFerraraGraf/dai-lab-http-infrastructure/README.md

 ```

 ### Docker compose file explanation

 To start the docker compose, we can use the following command:

 ```bash
 docker compose up
 docker compose up -d # To start the docker compose in detached mode
 ```

 To rebuild the docker compose, we can use the following command:

 ```bash
 docker compose build
 docker compose up --build # To rebuild the docker compose and start it
 ```

 To stop the docker compose, we can use CTRL-C if docker compose is not in the background or the following command:

 ```bash
 docker compose stop
 docker compose down # To stop and remove the docker compose
 ```

 ## Step 3: HTTP API server

 ### Overview

 We jointly integrated the database project with the DAI project for the graphical interface part to display the data.
 The database project is a garbage center management system.
-It allows to manage the employees and the waste collection.
+It allows to manage the employees and the waste collection
+schedule.

 In our graphical interface, we have two views.
 Each view is displayed in function of the role of the login user.
 We
 have